Print friendly version

 Other Names for this Disease

 - Muscular central core disease

 - Genetics Home Reference (GHR) contains information on Central core disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.